DarKnolo/LocalStorage-Auto-Setter/autostash/PRIVACY_POLICY.md

-# Privacy Policy for LocalStorage Auto-Setter
+# Privacy Policy for Autostash

 **Effective Date: July 23, 2025**

 We take your privacy very seriously.
-This privacy policy explains how the "LocalStorage Auto-Setter" browser extension handles data.
+This privacy policy explains how the "Autostash" browser extension handles data.

 ### 1. No Collection of Personal Data